-These basic guidelines show you the SmallTrain contribution process.
+These basic guidelines takes you through the SmallTrain contribution process.

 The SmallTrain Contribution Process

 SmallTrain operates similarly to most open source projects on GitHub.
-However, if you’ve never contributed to an open source project before, here is the basic process.
+However, if you’ve never contributed to an open source project before, here are the basic steps.

 - Figure out what you’re going to work on.
 If you don’t know what you want to work on, or are just looking to get more acquainted with the project, here are some tips to help you:

-- Look through the issues and see if there are any issues you know how to fix.
+- Look through the issues and see if there are any of them, which can be fixed.

 - Issues that are confirmed by other contributors tend to be better to investigate.

-- We also maintain some labels for issues which are likely to be good for new people.
+- We also maintain some labels for issues which are likely to be good for new contributors.

 - Figure out the scope of your change and reach out for design comments on a GitHub issue if it’s large.
-If a GitHub issue is large, reach out for design comments.
 If not, just get cracking.

 - Code it out.

-- Open a pull request.
-If you are not ready for the pull request to be reviewed, tag it with [WIP].
-We will ignore it when doing review passes.
+- Iterate until your pull request is accepted.
+Open a pull request.
+If you are not ready for the pull request, tag it with [WIP].
+We will skip the review process.

 - Is your pull request too long?

-- In cases where the behavior of your code is nuanced, please include extra comments and documentation to allow us to better understand the intention of your code.
+- Did you add comments to allow us to better understand the intention of your code?

 Improving Documentation & Tutorials

 We aim to produce high quality documentation and tutorials.
-On rare occasions that content includes typos or bugs.
-If you find something you can fix, send us a pull request for consideration.
+On occasions that content includes typos or bugs, you can fix and send us a pull request.

 Improving Code Readability

-Improve code readability helps everyone.
-We welcome your help in improving code readability.
+Improving code readability helps everyone.
+We are open to your contribution.